522nd Field Artillery Battalion Flag522nd Field Artillery Battalion guidon522nd Field Artillery Battalion in "The Holocaust Corridor"Seventh Army

 Liberation in Popular Culture

-The camps were empty since the SS transported the inmates as troops such as the 522nd approached.
+The camps were empty since the SS transported the prisoners as troops such as the 522nd approached.
 The 522nd met with no resistance at the subcamps they encountered.
 All subcamps needed to be entered and assessed for any survivors.
-Survivors were found at two of the subcamps encountered by the 522nd (Kaufering IV and Bad Tolz).
+Survivors were found at one of the subcamps encountered by the 522nd (Kaufering IV).
 Subcamps needed to be secured for designated units to collect evidence of war crimes.

-Unexpected encounters occurred when the 522nd rescued French POWS escaping from slave labor (Moerlbach) and subcamp inmates on a death march.
+Unexpected encounters occurred when the 522nd rescued French POWS escaping from slave labor (Moerlbach) and subcamp prisoners on a death march (Waakirchen).

 Subcamps Liberators and POW and Death March Rescuers